oleh-selivanov/test-task-6-7/README.md

 **Task**
 1. Get familiar with [Softonix guidelines](https://github.com/Softonix/frontend-guidelines#)
 2. (Optional) [Setup IDE](https://github.com/Softonix/frontend-guidelines?tab=readme-ov-file#recommended-ide-setup)
-4. Use this [link](https://www.figma.com/file/1Hy3jGYyfGHvqS6EHhvzB3/Test-Task-6-7?type=design&node-id=0%3A1&mode=design&t=nogRjXMKwtmxWrpu-1) to understand how the app should look like in Figma
+3. Use this [link](https://www.figma.com/file/1Hy3jGYyfGHvqS6EHhvzB3/Test-Task-6-7?type=design&node-id=0%3A1&mode=design&t=nogRjXMKwtmxWrpu-1) to understand how the app should look like in Figma

+***App should contain***
-5. Dropdown with users
+1. Dropdown with users
-6. Initial loading state for page (element plus v-loading)
+2. Initial loading state for page (element plus v-loading)
-7. Table with posts with pagination for selected user (frontend side pagination)
+3. Table with posts with pagination for selected user (frontend side pagination)
-8. Search post by post name (search should filter all items in user posts list, not only opened page)
+4. Search post by post name (search should filter all items in user posts list, not only opened page)
-9. When clicking row in posts table, show modal with post details
+6. When clicking row in posts table, show modal with post details
-10. Implement debounce for post search
+7. Implement debounce for post search
-11. When refreshing the page, last opened user should be opened again, post search input should persist (using query params)
+8. When refreshing the page, last opened user should be opened again, post search input should persist (using query params)
-12. Show error messages when error happened (use element plus notification component)
+9. Show error messages when error happened (use element plus notification component)
-13. If no posts, show no posts message
+10. If no posts, show no posts message
-14. If no posts when filtering, show There is no such posts message
+11. If no posts when filtering, show There is no such posts message

 **P.S.
 Some additional info you can find in Doc with Requirements**